alex-netkachov/pwd/README.md

 `pbcopy` is for mac, and `xsel` is for Linux.
 There are two shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.
 The clipboard is cleared in 5 seconds after copying.
 - `.clear` clears the console.
+- `.export` writes the encrypted password files to a single HTML file.

 Also see a list of readline commands: https://github.com/tonerdo/readline